-\subsection{Holomorphic extension of $(Z(\g),K)$-finite functions}
+\section{Holomorphic extension of $(Z(\g),K)$-finite functions}

-In this section, we generalize the following theorem from \cite[Thm.
-3.5]{KSch09} to arbitrary connected semisimple Lie groups and $(Z(\g),K)$-right finite smooth functions $f\in C^\infty(G)$. \begin{thm*} Let $G\subseteq G_\C$ be a linear Lie group and $f\in C^\infty(G)$ be a $K$-right finite eigenfunction of the quadratic Casimir operator $C_\g$.
-Then $f$ extends to a holomorphic function on
+In this section, we argue that a similar theorem as the following holds for arbitrary connected semisimple Lie groups and $(Z(\g),K)$-right finite smooth functions $f\in C^\infty(G)$. \begin{thm*}{\rm \cite[Thm.
+3.5]{KSch09}}\\ Let $G\subseteq G_\C$ be a linear Lie group and $f\in C^\infty(G)$ be a $K$-right finite eigenfunction of the quadratic Casimir operator $C_\g$.
+Then, $f$ extends to a holomorphic function on

 \end{thm*} The essential ideas from \cite{KSch09} immediately generalize to arbitrary connected Lie groups $G$, with our primary contribution being the replacement of the condition on $f$ being a $C_\g$-eigenfunction by the condition on $f$ being $C_\g$-finite.
-This does not require any new methods as the framework, we work with, has already been extensively developed in \cite{KS05,KSch09} and a differential operator and a polynomial in this differential operator have the same characteristic variety (cf. Definition \ref{defDiffOp}(iii)). \begin{defin} \rm{For $i=1,2$, let $q_i:X_i\epi M$ be smooth complex vector bundles with typical fibre $V_i$ over a fixed smooth manifold $M$ and let $\Gamma^\infty(M,X_i)$ be the corresponding spaces of smooth sections. \begin{itemize} \item[(i)] We call a linear operator $P:\Gamma^\infty(M,X_1)\to \Gamma^\infty(M,X_2)$ a \textit{linear differential operator} if $P$ does not increase the support of sections, which means that, in local coordinates, $P$ is given by a linear differential operator
+This does not require any new methods as the framework, we work with, has already been extensively developed in \cite{KS05,KSch09} and a differential operator and a polynomial in this differential operator have the same characteristic variety (cf. Definition \ref{defDiffOp}(iii)). \begin{defin} \rm{For $i=1,2$, let $q_i:X_i\epi M$ be smooth complex vector bundles with typical fibre $V_i$ over a fixed smooth manifold $M$ and let $\Gamma^\infty(M,X_i)$ be the corresponding spaces of smooth sections. \begin{itemize} \item[(i)] A linear operator $P:\Gamma^\infty(M,X_1)\to \Gamma^\infty(M,X_2)$ is called a \textit{linear differential operator} if $P$ does not increase the support of sections, which means that, in local coordinates, $P$ is given by a linear differential operator

 for local trivializations $(\varphi_i,U)$ of $q_i:X_i\to M$.
 For $x\in M$ and a chart $(\varphi,U)$ with coordinates $(x_1,\dots,x_n)$, the operator $P$ is given in these coordinates by

 \item[(ii)] The \textit{principal symbol} is defined as the map